abazilla/CFA-Sydney-Escape/README.md

  - Getting the connections between the front end and back end working
  - Styling the website with re-bulma and editing images
 ##### Challenges
+ - Asynchronous issues with React - upon providing your details and payment for a booking, sometimes the website will create a booking into the database, but will not update the availablity of the booking slot (or vice versa).
+This is likely due to the asynchronous nature of React, meaning that the website refreshes before finishing an action.
  - Severe overestimation of what I could complete in the two weeks.
 The following list are the things I had agreed on to complete with my client, however was not able to finish in time
     -  Statistics
     -  Mobile Friendliness